 The very Japanese Siphon Coffee Maker

-The Japanese Syphon Coffee maker was invented by Hario in the late 1800’s.
+The Japanese siphon coffee maker was invented by Hario in the late 1800’s.
 It’s a very contained and clean way of brewing coffee.
 It has a unique design and is a Japanese classic, owned by many design people.

 It’s the coffee lovers that value this machine most off all.
 It gives the utmost control to the brewing process, controlling the pressure as the air in the chambers expands.